Pix4D/cogito/README.md

 NOTE: The token is security-sensitive.
 Treat it as you would treat a password.
 Do not encode it in the pipeline YAML and do not store it in a YAML file.
 Use one of the Concourse-supported credentials managers, see [Concourse credential managers].

-See also the section below `The end-to-end tests` for how to securely store the token to run the end-to-end tests.
+See also the section [The end-to-end tests](./DEVELOPMENT.md#the-end-to-end-tests) for how to securely store the token to run the end-to-end tests.

 ## Caveat: GitHub rate limiting